giorgiovallone/Nb3Sn/README.md

 This repository contains ANSYS macros and MATLAB macro/scripts/functions, aimed at the creation of numerical models at the 'strand level' of superconducting magnets based on Rutherfurd cables with Nb<sub>3</sub>Sn strands.

 ## ChangeLog
+Update 08/05/2024:
+Added Nb3Sn_CoilMat.inp - full 3D coil material properties using generalized Hill model.
+For more details see [4]

 Update 10/10/2022:
 Added coil esys macro.